jjuliano/raptget/README.md

 #### Licensing
 RaptGet is available under the terms of the GNU LGPLv3 license.

 In addition to its useful functionality, buying RaptGet Pro grants your organization a RaptGet Commercial License instead of the GNU LGPL, avoiding any legal issues your lawyers might raise.
-Please contact joelbryan AT me.com for further detail on licensing including options for embedding RaptGet Pro in your own products.
+Please contact joelbryan.juliano@gmail.com for further detail on licensing including options for embedding RaptGet Pro in your own products.

 #### Buy RaptGet Pro
 Contact me via joelbryan.juliano@gmail.com,